 What's it all about?

 The Bower is a public writing space for us to collaboratively write, edit and support one another in blogging and publishing.
 It is constructed in a Googlesite, which means that it's easy to include images, sound and video as well as words.
-It's hosted by The Bowerbird, but as he's a metaphor Lou (Mycroft) @loumycroft and Kay (Sidebottom) @kaysoclearn have been the ones to build the bower.
+It's hosted by The Bowerbird, but as he's a metaphor Lou (Mycroft) @loumycroft has been the one to build the bower.

 The idea is that everyone has their own writing page (bower) and works away in it - maybe collaborating with other(s).
 When a few people have gathered, we can do a number of things: